-/s/ Timothy M. Mayleben Timothy M. Mayleben President and Chief Executive Officer (Principal Executive Officer) Chief Financial Officer (Principal Financial and Accounting Officer)
+/s/ TIMOTHY M. MAYLEBEN Timothy M. Mayleben President and Chief Executive Officer (Principal Executive Officer)

+/s/ Scott C. DURBIN Scott C. Durbin Chief Financial Officer (Principal Financial and Accounting Officer)

 A signed original of this written statement required by Section 906 has been provided to Aastrom Biosciences, Inc. and will be retained by Aastrom Biosciences, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.